 - Taucheo or Yellow Bean Paste - This is a salty paste made from fermented yellow soy beans.
 I found some of this in my local supermarket, but if you can't find it, you can replace it with another soybean based paste - such as black bean, chilli bean (will be hotter) or even hoisin (will be a little sweeter).
 I've made this previously with hoisin, and it still tasted delicious.

-30 minute Malaysian Mee Siam
+30 minute Malaysian-style Mee Siam

-- 4 nests dried rice vermicelli - about 240g/8.5oz
+- 4 nests dried rice vermicelli - (about 240g/8.5oz)

-- 3 tbsp. vegetable oil
+- 3 tbsp sunflower oil

-- 2 onions peeled and chopped
+- 2 onions - peeled and sliced

-- 1/2 tsp shrimp paste
+- ½ tsp shrimp paste

-- 1/2 tsp tamarind paste
+- ½ tsp tamarind paste

 - 1 tsp fish sauce

-- 1/2 tsp sugar
+- ½ tsp sugar

-- 2 eggs whisked with 1 tbsp. soy sauce
+- 2 eggs - lightly whisked

-- 1 tbsp. soy sauce
+- 1 tbsp dark soy sauce

-- spring onions/scallions chopped
+- spring onions/scallions - chopped

-- fresh chillies thinly sliced
+- fresh chillies - thinly sliced

 - lime wedges

-- Place your vermicelli nests in a pan and pour over some boiling water from the kettle.
-Simmer them for 2-3 minutes, then drain them and rinse under cold water to stop the cooking process.
+- Simmer for 2-3 minutes, then drain them and rinse under cold water to stop the cooking process.
 Put to one side.

-- Whilst the vermicelli is cooking, start on the sauce.
-Heat 1tbsp of the oil in a wok and fry the onions on a medium heat for 3-4 minutes until they start turning translucent.
+- Whilst the vermicelli is cooking, start on the sauce/paste.
+Heat 1 tbsp of the oil in a wok and fry the onions on a medium heat for 3-4 minutes until they start turning translucent.

-- Heat the remaining oil and add in the king prawns, cook for 2 minutes until pink (if they're already cooked, then heat for 2 minutes anyway to heat through).
+- Heat the remaining 1 tbsp of oil in the wok and add in the king prawns, cook for 2 minutes until pink (if they're already cooked, then heat for 2 minutes anyway to heat through).

 - Sprinkle on some chopped spring onions/scallions and fresh chilles, then garnish with lime wedges.